 In response, Petitioner characterizes the '435 patent as a "counterpart" and "parent of Bowdish," but fails to identify any relevant differences between the two references.
 See Reply 1-2.
 More substantively, Petitioner argues that Mueller PCT is not cumulative to Mueller 1997 because only the former "discloses the complete IgG2/G4 constant domain used in eculizumab."
 Reply 2 (citing Pet.
-61, 61 n.
-6).
-Petitioner further points out that Patent Owner identifies no citation to Tacken in the prosecution leading to the issuance of the '880 patent "despite Tacken's express teaching that eculizumab contains the IgG2/G4 constant region."
+67-68, 68 n.6).
+24 Petitioner further points out that Patent Owner identifies no citation to Tacken in the prosecution leading to the issuance of the '504 patent "despite Tacken's express teaching that eculizumab contains the IgG2/G4 constant domain."
 Id. at 2.
-26 submitted the entire history of each of Amgen's IPRs against the '880, '504, and '149 patents, including all the references cited in those IPRs including Bowdish, Evans, Bell, Tacken, and Mueller PCT as well as all briefs, expert reports, and testimony, early in the prosecution to be considered by the Examiners.
+25 submitted the entire history of each of Amgen's IPRs against the '880, '504, and '149 patents, including all the references cited in those IPRs including Bowdish, Evans, Bell, Tacken, and Mueller PCT as well as all briefs, expert reports, and testimony, early in the prosecution to be considered by [the Examiners].